Marryatville, South Australia: The Acacias

-The large house on the corner of present-day Portrush and Kensington Roads (and now part of Loreto College), known as The Acacias, was built in 1874-5 by Dr J.M.
-Gunson to the design of renowned builder and architect Michael McMullen.
-The land was originally part of land grant to George Fife Angas, Henry Kingscote & Thomas Smith, all founding directors of the South Australian Company.
+The large house on the corner of present-day Portrush and Kensington Roads (and now part of Loreto College), known as The Acacias, was built in 1874-5 by Dr J. M. Gunson to the design of builder and architect Michael McMullen.
+The land was originally part of land grant to George Fife Angas, Henry Kingscote, and Thomas Smith, all founding directors of the South Australian Company.
 After several other owners, Gunson purchased the land in August 1874, built the house on a terrace above First Creek and developed the gardens.

-Gunson sold the house to Sir Edwin Smith in 1878, who greatly extended the home, including a verandah & balcony imported from Glasgow and a large ballroom, to the designs of architect Thomas English (who also designed the new premises of Kent Town Brewery in 1876 for Smith).
+Gunson sold the house to Sir Edwin Smith in 1878, who greatly extended the home, including a verandah and balcony imported from Glasgow and a large ballroom, to the designs of architect Thomas English (who also designed the new premises of Kent Town Brewery in 1876 for Smith).
+The building, built as a residence in Victorian Italianate style, is heritage-listed on the South Australian Heritage Register.
+The largely original 1880s decorated interior includes hand-painted motifs, gilding, and faux wood grain detailing.

 In December 1920 Loreto Convent bought the house on 5.25 acre, opening at that location in February 1921.
+The home was originally used as a dining room for boarders at the school.

-Further conversions have been undertaken by the school over time.
+Further conversions have been undertaken by the school over time, (Note: See Loreto College article for further details of school use of the building.) and the building has been more recently used as the school's boardroom.

+In January 2026 the school announced plans to restore the building, led by South Australian heritage artist Marisha Matthews, who teaches art at the school.
+Architects Woods Bagot are responsible for developing the plans.